-What do you gift a queen who possesses one of the finest jewels in the world?
-In 1885, artist jeweller, Peter Carl Fabergé, wrestled with this question as he sat down to conceptualize his first imperial commission from Russian Emperor, Alexander III: a one-of-a-kind Easter egg for his beloved wife.
+Before the House of Fabergé was collaborating with HBO to work on custom art for their upcoming prequel, “House of the Dragon”, Peter Carl Fabergé got his idea to create bejeweled eggs back in 1885.
+The idea originated as he sat down to conceptualize his first imperial commission from Russian Emperor, Alexander III: a one-of-a-kind Easter egg for his beloved wife.
 Not an easy task given the prolific gifting of ornate jewelled eggs among stately circles during Easter.

 There was added pressure on Peter Carl as the king had just bestowed upon him the title of ‘Supplier to the Court of His Imperial Majesty’.
 The success (or failure) of this commission would affect his future as jeweller to the imperial family and the nobility of Russia and beyond.

 To accomplish this special project, Fabergé elected to apply his talents as a master jeweller in creating an objet d’art that would not only impress with its superior artisanship but also delight the empress by evoking a childish feeling of surprise.
 When the moment arrived, the monarch presented his wife with Fabergé’s Hen Egg.
 The exterior shell reflected realism with its opaque white enamel surface, suggesting a humble object, which transformed as the queen opened the egg with an agile twist of her wrist, revealing layers of surprises; a gold interior surrounding a hen in chased gold that enclosed a miniature replica of the Russian crown, and a ruby pendant.

 Peter Carl Fabergé’s desire to please his royal patrons served as a moment of genesis, which superimposed a unique ‘Fabergé Egg’ tradition on the festive season, forever fusing the art of decorative eggs with the jeweller’s name.